 Starting his career as a professional dancer, Smart’s explosive, high-energy dance skills quickly translated into requests for his stand-out choreography ultimately landing him highly sought after creative director spots for multi-platinum, multiple award-winning artists including Nicki Minaj, Prince Royce, Jessie J, Ariana Grande, Jennifer Lopez, Nick Jonas, Wisin y Yandel and more.

 Smart’s early credits included roles on the FOX’s hit phenomenon Glee, How I Met Your Mother, Def Comedy Jam, animation on Dreamwork’s Home, 20 Century Fox’s Rio, Disney’s Step Up: 3D, Dance Flick, McDonalds, T-Mobile, Haagen-Dazs and more.

-Born and raised in Orange County, CA, Smart played played saxophone – alto, tenor and baritone growing up as well as ran track, played football, and wrestled.
-Not until the age of 18 did he get his first taste of dance – krumping, an offshoot of the hip-hop scene that features exaggerated, aggressive movements and a freestyle spirit.
-A year later, Smart won a contest held by choreographer Debbie Allen and took home a $1,000 cash prize.
+Born and raised in Orange County, CA, Smart played saxophone – alto, tenor and baritone in Junior High/High School and at the age of 18 he got his first taste of dance – krumping, an offshoot of the hip-hop scene that features exaggerated, aggressive movements and a freestyle spirit.
+A year later, Smart won a dance contest held by choreographer Debbie Allen and took home a $1,000 cash prize.
 He continued to hone his skills and became one of the best krump dancers in the world and became part of the world-renowned Tommy the Clown crew performing to sold out crowds worldwide.

-Smart currently resides in the greater Los Angeles area.
-In spare time he enjoys all forms of outdoor recreational activites such as wakeboarding, motorcycles, boxing, and snowboarding.
+Smart currently resides in the greater Los Angeles area and in spare time enjoys boxing/MMA, all forms of outdoor recreational activities including wakeboarding, snowboarding and is an avid motorcycle and car enthusiast.